 - The program must be presented in an objective, balanced, and scientifically rigorous manner.

-- The program cannot promote a specific drug product or service and must meet the policies and guidelines of the Accreditation Council for Continuing Medical Education (ACCME).
+- The program cannot promote a specific drug product or service and must meet the policies and guidelines of the ACCME.

 - The content and format of the CME activity and its related materials must promote improvements or quality in health care and not a specific proprietary business interest.